SciEcon/SciEcon-Website/docs/program.md

 ## SciEcon AMA

+!!! quote
-> In light of eastern and western philosophy
+    In light of eastern and western philosophy
-> The renaissance of Plato’s Republic and Confucius Analects
+    The renaissance of Plato’s Republic and Confucius Analects

 **Program Sites**: [separate github and fleek page ]